Columbia University Center for Psychoanalytic Training and Research

 What is TFP?

 Transference-Focused Psychotherapy (TFP) is a manualized, evidence-based treatment for severe personality disorders, in particular borderline and narcissistic personality disorders.
-To address the clinical needs of this challenging patient population, TFP combines a psychodynamic approach with structure and limit-setting.
-The goals of the treatment are ambitious - personality change, as reflected in the patients’ functioning and satisfaction in their interpersonal and work lives, as well as symptom change.
+To address the clinical needs of this patient population, TFP combines a psychodynamic approach with structure and limit-setting.
+The goals of the treatment are ambitious - personality change, as reflected in patients’ functioning and satisfaction in their interpersonal and work lives, as well as symptom change.

 The Course